mondul/HiyaCFW-Helper/README.md

 * You will need to run the _HiyaCFW_Helper.exe_ file as administrator in order to mount the decrypted NAND.

 ### _Linux:_
-* Python 2.7 with the Tk library (I had to do `sudo apt-get install python python-tk -y` in my LUbuntu virtual machine).
+* Python 2.7 with the Tk library (I had to do `sudo apt-get install python python-tk -y` in my LUbuntu virtual machine; `sudo dnf install python-tkinter` in Fedora).
 * You will need to run the script as sudo in order to mount the decrypted NAND.

 ### _MacOS:_